 – Increase the awareness of men on their role in ending SGBV

 – Promote healthy reproductive practices

 – Involve men and boys in anti HIV-AIDS programs

-– In partnership with CARE, BMEN has elaborated the National Strategic Plan 2013-2017 to engage men and boys in gender equality
+– In partnership with CARE, the Network has elaborated the National Strategic Plan 2013-2017 to engage men and boys in gender equality

 – Establishment of a functional National Steering Committee

 – Media campaign on MenEngage approach in preventing SGBV and HIV

 – Regular training workshops with men and boys for the promotion of gender equality, and the prevention and mitigation of HIV and AIDS